How to Prep for USMLE Step 1: 5 Study Tips That Work

 5. Rest

 Also, don’t be afraid to give yourself a day of rest each week.
 12 hours of studying, 6 days a week is a lot.
 You can use the 7th day each week to do something fun, see friends, or take a quick day trip.
+After all, part of mastering how to study for the USMLE is knowing when to pause, reset, and protect your focus for the days that matter most.
 When you get back to studying the next day, you will find yourself refreshed and ready to take on the week’s tasks!

 That’s all we’ve got today for how to study for USMLE step 1!
 As always, if you need help making a study schedule or getting your Step 1 score where you want it to be, don’t hesitate to contact us and speak with a professional USMLE tutor today!